perfana/perfana-gatling-workshop/docs/exercise-5.md

 ```
   .doIf(!_.contains("user_id")) {
     exec(SignUp.userAction)
   }
 ```
 > The doIf statement checks if the session does NOT contain a variable "user_id" ( _ is Gatling shorthand for the session).
-If the condition resolves ot true the SignUp.useAction is executed.
+If the condition resolves at true the SignUp.useAction is executed.

 Now check what happens when you run the script some iterations with both users that have signed up already and users that have not signed up yet!
 ## Result